-You should make use of (1) the mod cluster for concurrent execution, (2) subversion for sharing your work, (3) JUnit tests for validating that the code works (or remains working).
+You should make use of (1) the spec cluster for debugging and development, (2) subversion for sharing your work, (3) JUnit tests for validating that the code works (or remains working), (4) Amazon EC2 to evaluate your system.

 Crawler

 The Web crawler should build upon your past homework assignments, and it should be able to parse typical HTML documents.
 It should check for and respect the restrictions in robots.txt and be well-behaved in terms of concurrently requesting at most one document per hostname.
 Requests should be distributed, Mercator-style, across multiple crawling peers built over Pastry.
 The crawler should track visited pages and not index a page more than once.